ceford/j4xdemos-com-jdocmanual-v2/README.md

 ## Database Population - Import Method

-The Jdocmanual repository includes two sql.zip files that you can download and import with phpMyAdmin.
-They are in the resources folder.
-The tables in these files are imported as #__jdm_articles and #__jdm_menus.
-You need to delete your existing (empty) tables and rename the newly imported tables using the database prefix for your site.
+There are two sql.zip files available that you can download and import with phpMyAdmin.
+The tables in these files are imported as #__jdm_articles and
+#__jdm_menus.
+You need to delete your existing (empty) tables and rename
+the newly imported tables using the database prefix for your site.

+The files are available from ...

 ## Test

 That is it!
-You should now select the Jdocmanual/Manual Joomla Administrator menu item and expect to see the default Manual selected in English.
+Select the Joomla Administrator Components/Jdocmanual/Manual menu item and expect to see the default Manual selected in English.

 ## Site Menu